-As a business owner you’ll know that if your business can’t be easily found on Google (let’s face it, it’s all about Google), you’re in for a tough time.
+As a business owner you’ll know that if your business can’t be easily found on Google Search (let’s face it, it’s all about Google), you’re in for a tough time.
 It’s sad but true.
 What’s even sadder but truer is that if you’re not coming up in searches on the first few pages of Google it’s so much harder to get attention.
 As one of the most popular search engines in the world, Google provides a powerful platform for businesses to advertise their products and services.
 How can you make Google work for you?

 In this comprehensive guide, we'll explore how to advertise on Google and reach your target audience with precision and impact.